RetroAchievements/docs/docs/developer-docs/flags/subsource.md

 The `SubSource` can be chosen in the Flag column of the Achievement Editor

-Works similarly to [`Add Source`](/developer-docs/flags/addsource), but the `Sub Source` flag subtracts the calculated value from the accumulator.
+Works similarly to [`AddSource`](/developer-docs/flags/addsource), but the `SubSource` flag subtracts the calculated value from the accumulator.

 Because it subtracts from the accumulator, `SubSource A, B` is actually `B - A`.